 - Private negotiations are a major sources of SaaS deals

-- Due diligence is crucial
+- Due diligence on the technical and marketing side is crucial

 - Have experts on your team to help with any areas of this process you’re weak on